bitshares/dev.bitshares.works/docs/bts_guide/accounts/voting.rst

 :Workers:   Workers are freelancers or businesses that provide a non-profitable service for the BitShares ecosystem.
 Essentially, they apply for a job in the ecosystem by providing actual work and get paid accordingly (if the BTS Holders approve).

-Since voting might be a too time-consuming task for many BTS Holders, BitShares offers them a way to committee their voting power to so called **proxies**.
+Since voting might be a too time-consuming task for many BTS Holders, BitShares offers them a way to delegate their voting power to so called **proxies**.
 The sole purpose of proxies is to follow the ecosystem and be vote according to their *followers*.
 This is similar to many political votes where citizens vote for representatives which vote on their behalf.

 Voting itself is **very simple** with the User interface and requires only a few clicks.